mbogden/galaxyJSPAM/notes.md

   - Visualize Photos.

+	- Beginning:
+	  - Create web page that displays all images found in a directory.

 	- GUI that is able to grab images/thumbnails of model images within subdirectories and display them in a scrollable.
 	  - Building it as a webpage may be useful and good experience.
 	  - Able to view multiple images and continously scroll through.